stefano-u/uwubot/README.md

 ## Installation

-Python 3 and discord.py library is required to run the discord bot.
+Python 3 and `discord.py` library is required to run uwubot.
+You can install it by executing this in your Command Line/Terminal

 ```bash
 python3 -m pip install -U discord.py
 ```

-Replace the TOKEN variable in uwubot.py with your bot token.
+Replace the `TOKEN` variable in `uwubot.py` with your bot token (read the link below to get your own token).
 Start the main Python script by doing:
 ```bash
 python3 uwubot.py